Welcome to our Tips and Tricks Resource

 You can scroll down to read the whole page, or click on the links below to skip directly to that section.

 We’re getting our videos ready to share!
-In the meantime, watch Irene talk about what she takes with her when she leaves the house with her son Connor.
+In the meantime, watch parents Irene, Anna and Sonia talk about what they take when they leave the house.

 Parenting is hard enough as it is.
 With the added complexity of feeding difficulties, it’s easy to feel overwhelmed and to miss out on the many joys and delights that will still be there.

 Taking photos, marking the experience, and accepting that ‘it is what it is’ rather than fighting the idea of tube-feeding all helped other parents stay positive.

 Taking, sharing and enjoying photos of your child while wearing a tube can be a great way to overcome negative feelings about how the tube looks and the whole idea of tube-feeding.
 This was an important part of Siân staying positive about her daughter Tori’s development – see their Real Story for more and all their ups and downs.

 Roberta found this was incredibly important, but needed some managing with the grandparents.
 We asked her if having a tube affected how she took photos of Eliza.
 This is what she had to say.

 No. Because this is her story.
 This is how I felt.
 Eliza has a story, when she’s older she’s not going to have this tube, it’s only a short term thing.
 This is part of her story.
 She pulled the tube out and I took a picture and I was like, oh my god, this is the first time that I’ve seen her full face.
 Then we took a photo and I was like, take photos, take photos, just so I can tell her about it.
 My mum actually got the photo printed out and put it in her house, because there was no tube.
 I told her off for it.
 Because that’s not her story.
 Why can’t she have photos in the house with the tube?
 Because that’s her story.Roberta